Variety Steps In Where Health Care Ends

 - Carefully review the eligibility criteria above, as well as our current grant priority areas.

-- Click “Request an Application” at the top of the page. in the email body, please outline the details of your request, including the name and age of your child, diagnosis/special need, and the specifics of your grant request.
+- To request an application, please send an e-mail to email@example.com.
+In the e-mail body, please outline the details of your request, including the name and age of your child, diagnosis/special need, and the specifics of your grant request

 - If it is possible that we can meet your needs, we will send you an application.